Best Burgers in Melbourne 2020

 Rockpool Bar and Grill - Crown Casino

 Rockpool Bar and Grill is a fine dining haven in the Crown Casino and is known for its spectacular meat dishes and the culinary genius of Neil Perry.
 The conversation around here is all about "dry-aged", "grass-fed", "rib-eye" and of course "wagyu".
-In fact it's the David Blackmore Wagyu that drew me here.
+In fact it's the David Blackmore Full Blood Wagyu Hamburger with bacon, Gruyere cheese, and Zuni pickle that drew me here.
 Could this be Melbourne's best burger?

 Rockpool has a modern fit out with high ceilings, great use of timber panelling, subtle mood lighting, large artwork tributes to the humble cow, several attractive dining areas and luxurious tables and chairs.
 What struck me about Rockpool was the finery and great use of textures.
 The ambience here is refined yet relaxed.
 Waiters dressed impeccably attend to your dining needs and are engaging and knowledgeable.